Cloud Strife: Concept

-In early scripts, Sephiroth would have deceived Cloud into thinking Sephiroth had created him, and Sephiroth could exert control over Cloud's movements.
-As in the finished game, Cloud would discover the truth that Shinra's experiments and his own insecurities had made him susceptible to Sephiroth's manipulation.
-Cloud would have also somehow injured Tifa prior to the game's events, leaving her with memory loss of the event and a large scar on her back.
+In early versions of the script, Sephiroth deceives Cloud into thinking that he had created him, and he has the ability to exert control over Cloud's movements.
+Cloud also somehow injures Tifa prior to the game's events, leaving her with memory loss of the event and a large scar on her back.
+As in the finished game, Cloud discovers that Shinra's experiments and his own insecurities made him susceptible to Sephiroth's manipulation.
 Kitase rejected a proposed scene written by Masato Kato involving Cloud and Tifa walking out of a Chocobo stable the morning before the final battle, with Tifa following only after checking around.
 Kitase found it "too intense" and Nojima described the proposal as "extreme"; however, Kitase maintained a toned-down scene written by Kato depicting the night before, which has Tifa speak a risqué line of dialogue before a fade to black.
-According to Nojima, none of the staff expected that the scene, despite "the line in question", "would be something so important".
+According to Nojima, none of the staff expected that the scene, despite dialogue, "would be something so important".

 Nojima wanted to write scenes in such a way that players themselves could decide what Cloud was thinking.
 Nojima used Cloud's foggy memories as a device to provide details about the world that would be unknown to the player but considered common knowledge to its inhabitants.
-To emphasize Cloud's personality, event planners repeated elements they found interesting such as Toriyama's standing animation and Cloud's use of the phrase "not interested".
+To emphasize Cloud's personality, event planners repeated elements they found interesting, such as Toriyama's standing animation and Cloud's use of the phrase "not interested".

 In retrospective, Nomura and Final Fantasy VII Remake co-director Naoki Hamaguchi have described Cloud as a "dorky character".
 According to Nomura, although post-Final Fantasy VII titles featuring Cloud have emphasized his "cool side", "in the original game, Cloud had many comical or lame moments".
-Nomura believes that the reason Cloud became popular with audiences is due to the impact Cloud's personality made in Nojima's scenario.
+Nomura believes that the reason Cloud became popular with audiences is due to the impact his personality made on Nojima's scenario.